nvgr-GenAI/my-learning/docs/algorithms/data-structures/queues/fundamentals.md

-# Queues: Fundamentals & Operations
+# Queues: Fundamentals & Theory

 ## 📚 What is a Queue?